jihunhwang/jihunhwang.github.io/_pages/links.md

 </li>

 <li>
-  For Purdue students: You can look up the previous grade distributions of courses/professors at Purdue in
-  <a href="https://www.boilergrades.com/">Boiler Grades</a>.
+  For Purdue students: You can look up the previous grade distributions of courses/professors at Purdue in <a href="https://www.boilergrades.com/">Boiler Grades</a>.
+Also <a href="https://purdue.io/">Purdue.io</a> makes your life so much easier when looking up course descriptions.
 </li>

 <li>
   <a href="https://glebbahmutov.com/blog/dont-help-me-say-no/">Don't help me say no</a>.
-A great list of mistakes that you should avoid at all costs in your job applications written by a Purdue CS Ph.D. alum.
+A great list of mistakes that you should avoid at all costs in your job applications, written by a Purdue CS Ph.D. alum.
 Also, see <a href="https://glebbahmutov.com/blog/help-me-say-yes/">Help me say yes</a>.
 </li>